 Become a MRI Assistant: Requirements and Qualifications

 The term 'MRI assistant' can refer to different careers.
 Some clinics use the job title 'MRI assistant' for a combined clerical and patient care position that is similar to a medical assistant job.
 MRI assistants at this level may maintain patient records, schedule appointments or prepare patients for the MRI procedure.
-A registered radiologist assistant can actually perform some MRI procedures with a physician's supervision.
+A registered radiologist assistant aids radiologists in conducting imaging, caring for patients, and can actually perform some MRI procedures with a physician's supervision.
 This career requires a bachelor's degree and certification through the American Registry of Radiologic Technologists (ARRT).

 Becoming an MRI Assistant